 The OptiScanner was designed to be space neutral.
-It is equipped with two poles for saline/meds and mounting infusion pumps.
+It is equipped with two poles for saline, medications, and mounting infusion pumps.

 The OptiScanner 5000 CE Mark was obtained in September, 2011.
 The OptiScanner 6000 CE Mark was obtained in January, 2017.

-Currently the OptiScanner 5000 is only available in Italy.
-Assessment continues of other countries, with increased distribution expected in the near future.
+Currently the OptiScanner 5000 and 6000 are only available in Italy and Germany.
+Assessment continues in other countries, with increased distribution expected in the near future.